Updated: Nov 19

 As it gets warmer and moisture evaporates from our skin we can get dehydrated easier.

 Adult humans are 60﹪ water, and our blood is 90﹪ water.
 Every system in our bodies depends on water.
-It is essential to life and aids in many functions of the human body like:
+Drink water it is essential to life and aids in many functions of the human body like:

 Regulates blood pressure & body temperature